TheMegamind/Hubitat-Drivers/piholeV6BlockingControl/README.md

 - **Enable / Disable**
   - These commands on the parent device enable and disable *all* Pi-holes. `Disable`, unlike `off`, accepts a timer in seconds (defaults to `defaultBlockingTime`)
 - **On / Off**
-  - Similar to enable/disable (but without the `disable` commands 'custom' timer option), are included for use with voice-assistants (e.g., Alexa, Google Home), which commonly can't recognize custom commands.
+  - Similar to enable/disable (but without the `disable` commands 'custom' timer option), are included for use with voice-assistants (e.g., Alexa, Google Home), which have difficulty recognizing custom commands like `enable` or `disable`.
 - **Refresh**
   - Refreshes the current blocking status of all child devices, which then aggregates to the parent device.